 The George Cross - granted only for acts of gallantry of the greatest heroism or the most conspicuous courage in circumstances of extreme danger.
 The standard set for the George Cross should reflect a similar degree of heroism to the military award of the Victoria Cross.
-Degree of the risk of death - over 90%.
+Degree of the risk of death - over 90 percent.
 The George Medal - granted for gallantry of an extremely high order, where the act was one of great bravery.
-Risk of death 50-90%.
+Risk of death 50-90 percent.
+The Queen's Gallantry Medal - granted for gallantry of a high order, where the act was one of exemplary bravery.
+Risk of death 20-50 percent.
+The Queen's Commendation for Bravery - granted for gallantry not up to the standards described above, but entailing risk to life and meriting national recognition.
+Risk of death below 20 percent.